Quantum Spacetime Phenomenology: Closing Remarks

-The ultimate goal of testing/falsifying rigorous theories that provide comprehensive solutions to the quantum-gravity problem appears to be still far beyond our present reach.
-But while most of the work in quantum-gravity phenomenology so far has relied on simple-minded test theories describing candidate quantum-gravity effects introduced (in some cases genuinely) at the Planck scale, we seem to be entering a phase of further maturation of this phenomenology, in which we will test/falsify some ``quantum-gravity theories of not everything", {\it i.e.} theories that are rigorously formulated, are suitable for the description of a very broad class of processes, and would address some (but not all) aspects of the quantum-gravity problem.
-Perhaps Planck-scale theories formulated in noncommutative versions of Minkowski spacetime are the example where we are presently closer to gaining the ability to test/falsify some quantum-gravity theories of not everything.
+The fact that the development of this phenomenology is proving beneficial for the study of the idea of spacetime quantization is perhaps best testified by the fact that it is already managing to truly affect the directions taken by more formal work on spacetime quantization, especially in the areas of loop quantum gravity and spacetime noncommutativity.
+Theorists in these areas follow the developments on the phenomenology side and do their best (the technical challenges they are facing are very severe) to derive results that can be exploited for the opportunities in phenomenology that are being established.
+In turn of course the phenomenology takes notice of the developments on the theory side, finding in them new input for enlarging the list of candidate quantum-spacetime effects that one could attempt to investigate experimentally.

-The (however limited) information presently available to us appears to provide a clear invitation to continue to focus most of our efforts in the search of effects describable in terms of a (low-energy) expansion in powers of the Planck length.
-But other opportunities clearly should not be overlooked, and I here mentioned the possibility to use alternative strategies both in the arena of cosmology, since Planck-scale effects in the very early Universe might have been so strong not to admit perturbative expansion, and in the context of investigations (here briefly described in Section V) of unconventional, but plausible, quantum-gravity scenarios, in which either the Planck scale is not the characteristic scale of quantum-gravity effects or the effects, in spite of being genuinely of Planck-scale origin, are not meaningfully characterized in terms of a Planck-length power expansion, even at particle energies well below the Planck scale.
+The goal of testing/falsifying rigorous theories of spacetime quantization appears to be still beyond our present reach.
+But while most of the work in quantum-spacetime phenomenology so far has relied on simple-minded test theories describing candidate quantum-spacetime effects, I see first indications of a phase of further maturation of this phenomenology, in which we will actually test/falsify at least the most virulent rigorous formalizations of quantum spacetime.
+Planck-scale theories formulated in noncommutative versions of Minkowski spacetime are the example where we are presently closer to this goal.